Cathy Andrew

-Academic career
+Education and training

 Andrew completed a Bachelor of Arts at Massey University, and a Diploma in Nursing at Nelson Polytechnic.
 She then earned a Master of Arts with Honours with a thesis titled Optimising the human experience: the lived world of nursing the families of people who die in intensive care at Massey University, and a PhD at the University of Newcastle in Australia.

-Andrew has worked as a nurse in the UK and New Zealand.
-Andrew was Head of Nursing at Ara Institute of Canterbury for twenty years from 2000, where she redeveloped the struggling nursing programme, creating New Zealand's first graduate entry pathway.
+Career

 Andrew then joined the faculty of the University of Canterbury, rising to associate professor.
 She was appointed to the position of Executive Dean of the Faculty of Health in 2022.
 Andrew has been a trustee of the Nurse Maude Association since 2013.

+Andrew has worked as a nurse in the UK and New Zealand.
+Andrew was Head of Nursing at Ara Institute of Canterbury for twenty years from 2000, where she redeveloped the struggling nursing programme, creating New Zealand's first graduate entry pathway.

 Andrew served as chair of the Nursing Education in the Tertiary Sector network for several years.
 She consults on nursing education nationally for the Nursing Council of New Zealand and throughout the Pacific.